Brazil's Mantega says opposition win could wreck economy

 Brazil's once high-flying economy has slowed sharply in the last four years under President Dilma Rousseff, complicating her chances for re-election in October.
 Growth is now at a crawl, inflation is running high, and business confidence has evaporated, discouraging investment.

-The slowdown has given the opposition ample fodder to criticise Rousseff on the campaign trail.
+The slowdown has given the opposition ample fodder to criticize Rousseff on the campaign trail.

 Mantega sought to paint a rosier portrait and said he worries that a new government would raise interest rates to "stratospheric" levels to curb inflation, derailing the economy and throwing Brazilians out of work.